Heinrich Ratjen: Gender controversy

 On 21 September 1938, Ratjen took an express train from Vienna to Cologne.
 The conductor of the train reported to the police at the station in Magdeburg that there was "a man dressed as a woman" on the train.
 Ratjen was ordered off the train and questioned by the police.
 He showed his genuine documents which said he was a woman, but after some hesitation, admitted to being a man and told his story.
 A physician was summoned and after an examination pronounced Ratjen to be male.
 However, the physician described Ratjen's intersex genitalia as having a "coarse scarred stripe", and stated his opinion that with this organ sexual intercourse would be impossible.

-The athlete was arrested, and sent to Hohenlychen sports sanatorium for further tests, with the same results.
+Ratjen was arrested and sent to Hohenlychen sports sanatorium for further tests, with the same results.
 Criminal proceedings continued until 10 March 1939, when the public prosecutor stated: "Fraud cannot be deemed to have taken place because there was no intention to reap financial reward."
 Dora promised the authorities he would "cease engaging in sport with immediate effect".
 The athlete's father, Heinrich Ratjen, initially insisted that Dora should continue to be treated as female but on 29 March 1939 wrote to the police chief of Bremen: "Following the change of the registry office entry regarding the child's sex, I would request you change the child's first name to Heinrich."
 The gold medal won by Ratjen was returned and his name expunged from the records.
+A file containing the findings of the 1938 and 1939 investigation into Ratjen's life was made public by Der Spiegel in 2009.